Lydia-England/ncl-tools/docs/tools/cryptography-tools.md

   - Example: "Hello" is encrypted as: `/\||| /|\|| |||/\ |||/\ ||\/|`
 - [ASCII Shift Cipher](https://www.dcode.fr/ascii-shift-cipher)
   - The ASCII shift cipher is like the Caesar cipher, but the ASCII table is used instead of the Latin alphabet, yielding 127 different offsets.
+  - Example: "Hello World" is encrypted as: `08 25 2C 2C 2F 60 17 2F 32 2C 24` (with a shift of 64, output in hexadecimal).
 - [rot8000 Cipher](https://rot8000.com/Index)
   - "rotate alphabet 0x8000 places".
   - Variant of ROT-13 or ROT-47 adapted to Unicode with a rotation of 0x8000 (hexadecimal value).
+  - Example: "Hello World" is encrypted as: `籛籘籝籁簹簹簹`.